aaron3238/chatserver/README.txt

+Contributors: Aaron Pritchard, David Nelson, Nick Morello, Nik Golombek
+Filename: README.txt
+Class: CSC328
+Prof: Dr. Frye
+Major: CS
+Date: 23 November 2020
+Assignment: Chat Server
+Due: 24 November 2020
+Execute: N/A
+Description: Background info on chat server program

 Building and Running the program:

+The server code or client code must exist in the same directory as the dependency chatlib.py.

-server.py, client.py and chatlib.py must all be in the same directory.
-To run the server-side program, this is the command and usage:
+To run the server-side
+program, this is the command and usage:

 python server.py <hostname> <port number>

-Here, the <hostname> is the IP Address that the server will run and accept connections at, and the <port number> is an optional command line argument allowing the user to specify which port number the server will run at and accept client connections from.
+Here, <hostname> is the IP Address that the server will run and accept connections at, and <port number> is an optional command line argument allowing the user to specify which port number the server will run at and accept client connections from.

 The user should run server.py before running client.py, ensuring that there is a server